EduardoThums/Blockchains/README.md

 ## :books: Origin

-This project have source from the Final Course Assignment, by the students Eduardo Cristiano Thums and Leonardo Silveira Berlatto, on the Instituto Federal de Educação, Ciência e Tecnologia - Campus Sapucaia do Sul, between January and November of 2019.
+This project has the source from the Final Course Assignment, by the students Eduardo Cristiano Thums and Leonardo Silveira Berlatto, on the Instituto Federal de Educação, Ciência e Tecnologia - Campus Sapucaia do Sul, between January and November of 2019.
 With the guidance of the Professor Alex Mulattieri Suarez Orozco.

-## Contributors
+## :busts_in_silhouette: Contributors
 [Eduardo Cristiano Thums](https://github.com/EduardoThums)\
 [Leonardo Silveira Berllato](https://github.com/LeonardoBerlatto)